Construction Equipment Operators

 Work Environment: Construction equipment operators work in nearly all weather conditions.
 They often get dirty, greasy, muddy, or dusty.
 The majority of operators work full time, and some operators have irregular work schedules.
 Some construction projects, especially road building, are done at night.

 How to Become One: Many workers learn equipment operation on the job after earning a high school diploma or equivalent, and others learn through an apprenticeship or by attending vocational schools.

 Salary: The median annual wage for construction equipment operators is $48,290.

-Job Outlook: Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.